khidir05/Praktikum-web/README.md

 # Praktikum-web
-## This is a repo for praktikum web
+## This is a repo only for praktikum web

 **information about my college task will submit here, especially for praktikum web subject.**